 - 1/3 c. fresh Meyer Lemon juice

 - Preheat the oven to 400 degrees.
 Line 18 muffin cups with cupcake liners.
 Set aside.

 - In a medium bowl combine the flour, baking powder, and salt.
 Mix and set aside.

-- In a large bowl mix together the coconut oil, sugar, and lemon zest.
+- In a large bowl cream together the butter, sugar, and lemon zest.
 Mix well to combine.

-- Add in the eggs and stir well.
+- Add in the eggs and vanilla bean paste and stir well.